2018 United States House of Representatives elections in Pennsylvania: District 4

 The old 4th district was in South Central Pennsylvania, but the new 4th district is centered in Montgomery County.
 The district overlaps with the former 13th district.
-The incumbent from this district, Democrat Brendan Boyle, could have sought re-election in either this district or the new 2nd district, which absorbed his home and most of old 13th's share of Philadelphia.
+The incumbent from this district, Democrat Brendan Boyle, could have sought re-election in either this district or the new 2nd district, which absorbed his home and most of the old 13th's share of Philadelphia.
 Boyle opted to run in the 2nd, making the 4th an open seat.

 Democratic primary

 State Senator Daylin Leach had announced that he would run for Congress in the old 7th District, but was expected to switch races after his home was drawn into the new 4th.
 However, on February 24, 2018, Leach succumbed to pressures from fellow Democrats, including Governor Tom Wolf, to abandon his congressional campaign in the face of accusations of sexual harassment.
 However, he remained in his Pennsylvania Senate seat.